helloworldtin/c/README.md

 # C Programming - A Modern Approach - 2nd_Ed(C89, c99) - by King.

-# All Exercise implementation with topics.
+# All Exercises are implemented with topics.

-# The things we learned.
+## The things we learned.

-## What is the function?
+### 1. What is the function?
-- Function is simply the series of statements that is combine together by given some name.
+- Function is simply the series of statements that is combine together by name given.

+### 2. What is identifier?
+- The Name of the variables, function, struct and so on which give identity to something is called identifier.

+### 3. Good way to compile C code.

+-